The Secrets of Da Vinci: The Forbidden Manuscript

-The Secrets of Da Vinci: The Forbidden Manuscript is an adventure game developed by Kheops Studio and published by Tri Synergy on June 7, 2006 on the PC.
+The Secrets of Da Vinci: The Forbidden Manuscript is an adventure game developed by Kheops Studio and published by Tri Synergy for Windows.
 In 2009 it was released on the Mac OS X.

 Gameplay and plot

 This is an investigatory game set in 1522 at Da Vinci's last home, the Cloux Manor.

 Gameplay is standard for 3D first-person adventure games.